Grinch no churn ice cream is easy to make and beyond fun to serve. It is a perfect treat for Christmas, a Dr. Seuss party or just because.

 Instructions

-- Beat your heavy cream on high until it forms stiff peaks.
+- Beat 2 cups heavy whipping cream on high until it forms stiff peaks.

-- Add condensed milk, pudding mix, mint extract and 10 drops of food coloring.
+- Add 14 ounces sweetened condensed milk, 2 Tablespoons instant pudding mix, and 1 teaspoon mint extract and about 10 drops of green food coloring.

 - Mix until well combined.